Tim Scanlan

 Tim Scanlan is a musician from Melbourne, Australia who performs as a one-man band.
-This multi-instrumentalist simultaneously plays a harmonica, a guitar and rattling shaker (left-handed), a bass drum or cajon with his right foot, and cymbals on a stand with his left foot while tapping his feet on a stomp box.
+This multi-instrumentalist simultaneously plays a harmonica, guitar and rattling shaker (left-handed), a bass drum or cajon with his right foot, and cymbals on a stand with his left foot while tapping his feet on a stomp box.
 He also sings occasionally.
-His unique style of music has been described as a blend of Blues, Jazz, Folk, Roots Music and Reggae.
+His unique style of music has been described as a blend of Celtic, Folk, Roots Music and Reggae.

 Early life

 Scanlan was born on 15 May 1979.